 But arguably, the best part about Surfer is the built-in content editor.
 Other SEO tools don’t offer content editors inside their platform; you’d have to pay for another tool like Clearscope or MarketMuse (which are pricey on their own.)

 There’s no doubt that Surfer is a good SEO tool.
 However, before adding it to your toolkit, there are a few downsides.

 The first is the fact there isn’t a free trial.
 But even then, you start testing whether it fits your SEO needs with a 7-day trial.

 It’ll set you back $1, and you don’t need to add your credit card to sign up.
 (You can’t get automatically charged after the trial ends.)

-Surfer is also pending a lot of features.
+Surfer also pending a lot of features.
 The referring URLs, anchor profile, and visible subpage reports are “coming soon.”

 Finally, it’s worth noting that there’s a limited number of queries based on your price plan.
 This can look appealing at first glance, but you might quickly run out of queries, especially if you’re working on a large site.

 How does Surfer SEO compare to other SEO/content tools?